 Dense rainforests, wild bushland and dramatic coastline form the backdrop of a captivating penal history.

 Norfolk was inhabited by East Polynesians before British settlement in 1788 and has its fair share of spooky stories.
 Locals are always keen to share the ghostly tales of the convict era and kids may have even learned about the HMS Sirius shipwreck kids in school.
 Norfolk has plenty of less macabre offerings as well.
 A network of bush trails connect secluded beaches, leafy picnic hideaways and pockets of sub-tropical rainforests.
 Whether exploring by foot, bike or car, the 8km-by-5km island is easily covered in a few days.
 If you’re driving, just remember, ducks, cows and geese have right of way.
 Families will find accommodation for all sizes, styles and budgets.

 Fun fact: Norfolk Island celebrates Thanksgiving every year.
 I mean, REALLY celebrates it.
 Here’s why.

-Heron Island is one of the southern Great Barrier Reef islands and is unaffected by any of the coral bleaching that has occurred further north.
+Heron Island is one of the southern Great Barrier Reef islands.
+It is unaffected by any of the coral bleaching that has occurred further north.
 The island is easily accessible by ferry from Gladstone.
-The ferry ride is incredible – you won’t believe the colour of the water and sometimes dolphins will swim along with the boat.
+The ferry ride is incredible.
+You won’t believe the colour of the water and sometimes dolphins will swim along with the boat.

 Heron Island has one resort and one marine research station.
 It feels exclusive, small and intimate.
 You can walk around the Island in about 40 minutes.
 But trust us, you won’t be able to do it that fast.
 You will get distracted by coral, reef sharks, sea cucumbers, rays and fish.
 All of which you can see from the beach.